PROGRAMME COMMITTEE CO-CHairs

-Dr Mona Saraiya - Director of the Division of Cancer Prevention and Control’s (DCPC’s) -Center for Disease Control and Prevention, US
+Dr Mona Saraiya - Senior Medical Officer, Division of cancer Prevention and Control

 The sessions within Track 1 will focus on primary prevention, including health promotion, examples of best practice in new evidence based prevention strategies, vaccines, as well as new areas of development in policy & planning, programme management, policy, communications, and education.

 - What can we learn from successful prevention campaigns and programmes, including their communications strategies, monitoring and measurement?